-A: The shelter is open for dog-walking volunteers Fridays, Saturdays, Sundays, and Mondays from 12:00 p.m. to 5:00 p.m. and Tuesdays through Thursdays from 12:00 p.m. to 4:00 p.m.
+A: The shelter is open for dog-walking volunteers everyday between 12:00 p.m. and 5:00 p.m.

 Q: What about holidays?

 A: Most holidays, the shelter is open during select hours to volunteers who have undergone dog-walking and/or cat-snuggling orientation.
 Information about specific hours will usually be posted in/on the public FOHA Facebook group and page, the FOHA volunteer forum group, the FOHA website, and/or the weekly FOHA volunteer newsletter.